 COVID-19 has caused many issues for businesses and markets all across the country.
 However, it has confirmed one underlying factor, and that is the importance of the internet as a shopping tool.
-This year's Black Friday will be even more dependent on the internet and online conversions due to closure of physical stores, which is why you will need to make sure you can obtain a strong online presence this year.
+Last year's Black Friday was even more dependent on the internet and online conversions due to the closure of physical stores, and despite many reopening, a strong majority of customers will continue to shop online.
+Continuing a strong online presence for Black Friday this year will help improve your sales online.

 Here are the top 5 best tips to help you optimise your businesses strategy and approach to stand out and optimise all of the traffic coming to your website.